Zeeshands/Sell4Bids_Bot_FAQ_style/data/nlu_traning_faq.md

 - from where the listening posted can be seen

 ## intent:faq.ask_listening_payment
-- Do I have to pay for listing
+- Do I have to pay for listening
-- is listing paid
+- is listening paid
 - is there any payment for posting a listening
+- is there any payment to post